molML/14-3-3-bindsite/README.md

 # 14-3-3 BindSite

 Welcome to the official repository of 14-3-3 BindSite.
 The following steps will help you reproduce and use our study's results.
+See our [publication](https://chemrxiv.org/engage/chemrxiv/article-details/67eadfe581d2151a02769974) for more information on the model.

 > [!TIP]
 > You can also use our web application to predict binding sites and conduct a virtual mutation study: [https://14-3-3-bindsite.streamlit.app](https://14-3-3-bindsite.streamlit.app/).